France is the most powerful nation in the world. At least, it is when it comes to a certain type of power.

 The top five soft power contenders have remained the same since the analysis was first published two years ago, but their order has changed.
 Germany, which has dealt with major issues including terrorist attacks and a wave of immigration, has fallen one place in this year’s index despite an improved overall score and widespread confidence in Chancellor Angela Merkel.

 And although Canada “remains one of the world’s most well-regarded countries”, it needs to beef up its innovation and enterprise, according to the report.
-It also cautions against “Trudeau fatigue”, as the initial surge of approval for the young and charismatic prime minister begins to wane.

 Bottom of the list